 We also worked with local non-profit organizations to develop (removing ivy, cleaning, planting trees and so forth) a community garden (All People's Garden).
-More than 20 employees participated in the event and witnessed an inspiring scenes is which the understand witnessed an inspiring scene in which the park was transformed in a short period of time.
+More than 20 employees participated in the event and witnessed an inspiring scene in which the park was transformed in a short period of time.